Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Busy - but mostly frustrating and unproductive - storm chasing has continued throughout the month of June, precluding frequent updates to the blog.
+Busy - but mostly frustrating and unproductive - storm observing has continued throughout the month of June, precluding frequent updates to the blog.
 Here is a recap of expeditions and events through the end of July.

-A completed log of the 18 Plains storm chasing days I logged this spring is on this page
+A completed log of the 18 Plains storm observing days I logged this spring is on this page

 May 29: Weak storms in the STL metro